-(iv) Familiarization programmes for Independent Directors:
+(i) Familiarization Programmes for Independent Directors

 Independent Directors are provided with necessary documents, reports and internal policies to enable them to familiarize with the Company's procedures and practices.
 Periodic presentations are made at the Board Meetings on the business and performance updates of the Company, business strategy and risks involved.